Chart Color Schemes

 Underwood hosts a young demographic, positioning it in the bottom quartile nationwide

-Underwood has a median age of 34, which is younger than Greater Brisbane's figure of 36 and Australia's national average of 38 years.
-Compared to Greater Brisbane, Underwood has a higher percentage of residents aged 5-14 (15.5%) but fewer residents aged 75-84 (3.5%).
-Between the 2021 Census and the present day, the population of Underwood's 75 to 84 age group has increased from 2.8% to 3.5%.
-Conversely, the percentage of residents aged 25 to 34 has decreased from 15.5% to 14.2%.
-By 2041, population forecasts indicate significant demographic shifts in Underwood.
-The 45 to 54 age cohort is projected to grow by 34%, adding 339 residents and reaching a total of 1,326.
-Meanwhile, both the 0 to 4 and 25 to 34 age groups are expected to decrease in number.
+Underwood's median age is 34, which is slightly lower than Greater Brisbane's figure of 36 and significantly under Australia's average of 38 years.
+Compared to Greater Brisbane, Underwood has a higher proportion of residents aged 5-14 (15.5%) but fewer residents aged 75-84 (3.5%).
+Between the 2021 Census and now, the 75 to 84 age group has increased from 2.8% to 3.5% of Underwood's population.
+Conversely, the 25 to 34 age group has decreased from 15.5% to 14.2%.
+By 2041, projections indicate significant demographic shifts in Underwood.
+The 45 to 54 age cohort is expected to grow by 34%, adding 339 residents to reach a total of 1,326.
+Meanwhile, both the 0 to 4 and 25 to 34 age groups are projected to decrease in number.